 6. Catechise to keep core doctrines central.

 Catechisms are not only a hedge against heresy; they are also a wedge that opens the mind to truth, the great truths, the main truths of the Bible.
 What God has made most central and repeated in His Word is what we want to be most central in our faith and in our life together as a church.
 Otherwise, we can easily be sidetracked and preoccupied by peripheral doctrines and pet issues and hobby-horses.
-Catechising is a great way to equip and excite believers about grand truths such as God’s decrees, the atonement, and the offices of Christ as our Prophet, Priest and King.
+Catechising is a great way to equip and excite believers about grand truths such as God’s decrees,

 7. Catechise to see the unity of the whole Bible.